davidnemeti/Sarcasm/README.md

     ;
 ```

-For more information see the [Introduction](https://github.com/davidnemeti/Sarcasm/wiki/Introduction).
+For more information see the [Documentation](https://github.com/davidnemeti/Sarcasm/wiki).
+You can start with [Introduction](https://github.com/davidnemeti/Sarcasm/wiki/Introduction).

+You can download the latest version of Sarcasm SDK from the [Downloads directory](Downloads).

 ===